deshiwayne/web-assignment-smd-/README.md

 What we will use:
 1.Html
 2.CSS
-3.Bootstrao (framework)-which i dont prefer for modern days
+3.Bootstrao (framework)-which i dont prefer for modern days.